 \subsubsection{Forest CoverType Dataset (CT)}

 In CT, the goal is to predict the most common cover type for each 30m by 30m patch of forest.
 We use the three most represented classes, resulting in approximately 425,000 training and 53,000 validation samples.
-The dataset consists of 10 quantitative features and two qualitative features, which were organized into the following five concept groups: \begin{enumerate}[label={(\alph*)}] \itemsep0em \item \textit{Generals}: Elevation, aspect, and slope of the patch \item \textit{Distances}: Horizontal and vertical distances to hydrology\footnote{The dataset info file states that this means "nearest surface water features."}, horizontal distances to roadways and fire points \item \textit{Hillshades}: Shades at 9am, noon, and 3pm \item \textit{Wild areas}: 4 different wilderness areas \item \textit{Soil types}: 40 different types of soil \end{enumerate}
+The dataset consists of 10 quantitative features and two qualitative features, which were organized into the following five concept groups: